sta/websocket-sharp/README.md

 public class Chat : WebSocketService
 {
-  protected override void onMessage(object sender, MessageEventArgs e) {
+  protected override void OnMessage(object sender, MessageEventArgs e) {
     Publish(e.Data);
   }
 }
 ```

-If you override the `onMessage` method, it is bound to the server side `WebSocket.OnMessage` event.
+If you override the `OnMessage` method, it is bound to the server side `WebSocket.OnMessage` event.

-In addition, if you override the `onOpen`, `onError` and `onClose` methods, each of them is bound to the `WebSocket.OnOpen`, `WebSocket.OnError` and `WebSocket.OnClose` events.
+In addition, if you override the `OnOpen`, `OnError` and `OnClose` methods, each of them is bound to the `WebSocket.OnOpen`, `WebSocket.OnError` and `WebSocket.OnClose` events.

 #### Step 3 ####